fredrikopenpayments/docs/docs/aspspgetaspspdetails.md

 ```

 ### Path parameter

-- `BICFI` ASPSP identifier.
-It can be known upfront or it can be picked from the previous response.
+- `BICFI` ASPSP identifier

+You can get bank details by entering the BicFi code.
+Get the BicFi code from the [Get ASPSP List](aspspgetaspsplist.md) resource.

 ### Response
 ```javascript